 An agricultural production facility that uses the COI on crops, feed, land, livestock, or poultry may also be granted an indefinite time extension from reporting COI to CISA.
 Read more in Federal Register Vol. 73, No. 6, page 1640.

-- Download a printer-friendly CFATS Agricultural Production Facilities fact sheet to understand the agricultural extension, and which facilities may be required to report their chemical holdings under CFATS.
+- Download a printer-friendly CFATS Agricultural Production Facilities fact sheet (PDF, 592 KB) to understand the agricultural extension, and which facilities may be required to report their chemical holdings under CFATS.

 The Transportation Security Administration is the lead component within the Department for regulating the security of transportation facilities such as railroads and natural gas pipelines.
-The Agency does not currently require railroad facilities that possess COI that meet or exceed the STQ to complete the Top-Screen.
+The Agency does not currently require railroad facilities and truck terminals that possess COI at or above the STQ to complete the Top-Screen.
 See FAQs 1178 and 1780 on the CFATS Knowledge Center for more information.

 Covered chemical facilities with a pipeline within their boundaries must also identify the pipeline as an asset and address it, as appropriate, in the facility's Security Vulnerability Assessment/Site Security Plan.